GET YOUR FREE HR STRATEGY SESSION

 Total Rewards | Business Management & Strategy | Best Practices | Employee Relations | Talent Acquisition

 In the past, professionals used to seek out companies that could offer employment for the whole of their career—the so-called “job for life”.
-Those days are long gone, and the average American will now have 12 jobs in their lifetime.
+Those days are long gone.
+Today's average American will now have 12 jobs in their lifetime, and the career ladder has been replaced with the career journey.

 What is the purpose of career pathing?